sourav-ganguly/ios-security-testing-how-to/README.md

-# iOS Security Testing, What it is and How To:
+# iOS Security Testing, What It Is and How To:

 *Pen Testing or Security Testing:* Security testing is about finding security flow in the app.
 In security testing we try to hack the app and in some cases search in the source code(white box) to find any potential secury flaw.
 We try to find security flow in 7 different areas:
 1. Basic Security Flaw: Check very basic but common some flaws like revealing some api key or some important data in source code.